-The Club believes that raising awareness of safety initiatives and targeting loss prevention measures helps control the increasing costs of claims and contributes to the avoidance of such claims.
+The Club believes that raising awareness of safety initiatives and targeting measures for loss prevention helps control the increasing costs of claims and contributes to the avoidance of such claims.

-Condition surveys, management reviews, root cause analysis (RCA), technical seminars and publications are part of the array of tools available to the Managers.
+To these ends, condition surveys, management reviews, root cause analysis (RCA), technical seminars and publications are among the array of tools available to the Managers.

 The ship inspection programme remains the principal means by which the Managers review the quality of the tonnage entered in the Club and seek to ensure the maintenance of standards, with particular emphasis on safety of life at sea.
-Ship inspections are undertaken not only to assess the physical condition of the ships but also the degree to which shipboard management systems, in-port passage planning etc, are in place.
-Inspections may be instituted prior to entry into the Club of a certain ship (a pre-entry survey) or at any other time.
-All condition surveys are carried out by independent surveyors and the Club uses the services of a limited number of survey companies in order to retain consistency in the content and quality of the reports.
+Ship inspections are undertaken not only to assess the physical condition of the ships but also the degree to which shipboard management systems, in-port passage planning and so on, are in place.
+Inspections may be carried out prior to entry into the Club of a certain ship (what’s known as a pre-entry survey) or at any other time.
+Independent surveyors carry out all condition surveys and the Club uses the services of a limited number of survey companies in order to retain consistency in the content and quality of reports.
 Surveys are generally carried out based on the following criteria:

-- When ships over 12 years old are entered in the Club, this can be either a pre-entry or a post entry condition survey
+- When ships over 12 years old are entered in the Club, either as a pre-entry or post-entry condition survey;

-- On entered ships over 10 years old where a heavy fuel oil declaration has been made
+- On entered ships over 10 year old where a heavy fuel oil declaration has been made;

 - Previous survey experience

-The risk profile of an entered fleet is determined in large part by the operating philosophy of the owner / operator.
-Crew sourcing and training, ship maintenance and budgets, lines of communication and responsibility of the technical department within the organisation, amongst others, are all issues which significantly affect the safe operation of a fleet and all are matters which, in a well run shipping company, will be given priority by responsible senior management.
+The risk profile of an entered fleet is largely determined by the operating philosophy of the owner and or operator.
+Crew sourcing and training, ship maintenance and budgets, lines of communication and responsibility of the technical department within the organisation, amongst others, are all issues that significantly affect the safe operation of a fleet.
+They all are matters that, in a well-run shipping company, will be given priority by responsible senior management.

-It is often stated that between 60 and 80% of all claims arise from human error.
-Whilst the unfortunate or careless seafarer is the proximate cause in an incident, the underlying cause can, in many cases, be traced back up the line of responsibility, through the organisation to inadequate procedures.
-Conversely good procedures, with clear lines of communication and control, will have a beneficial effect on board.
+It is often said that between 60 and 80 per cent of all claims arise from human error.
+Whilst the unfortunate or careless seafarer is the proximate cause in an incident, the underlying cause can, in many cases, be traced back up the line of responsibility, through the organisation, to inadequate procedures.
+Conversely, good procedures, with clear lines of communication and control, will have a beneficial effect on board.

-The purpose of the management review is to assess, in a thorough but informal way, the organisational issues which will have a direct bearing on the safe operation of ships and thereby on the successful relationship between the member and the Club.
+The purpose of the management review is to assess, in a thorough but informal way, the organisational issues that will have a direct bearing on the safe operation of ships and, thereby, on the successful relationship between the Member and the Club.

 The management review entails a visit by the risk managers to the main operating office of the ship owner.

-Following the Club’s concern at the scarcity of experienced, well-trained officers and the adverse impact this might be having on claims, it was agreed by the Committee of the Club to introduce an enhanced range of risk management activities to include root cause analysis of claims and a programme of technical seminars.
+The Club was concerned at the scarcity of experienced, well-trained officers, and the adverse impact this might be having on claims.
+This led the Club’s committee to agree to introduce an enhanced range of risk management activities.
+These include root cause analysis of claims and a programme of technical seminars.

-Where a claims trend, either across the Club or with a particular member, has been identified, a root cause analysis is conducted to find the underlying causes of such claims.
-The root cause investigations will often require visits to the relevant member and possibly to their manning agents.
-The objective is to work with the member towards identifying operational deficiencies and corrective measures to assist with the avoidance of such causes in the future.
-Lessons learned from such analysis are then communicated via the technical seminars and articles in Risk Watch to maximise the benefit of the process for all members.
+Where a trend in claims, either across the Club or with a particular member, has been identified, a root cause analysis is conducted to find the underlying causes.
+The root cause investigations often call for visits to the relevant Member and possibly to their manning agents.
+The idea being to work with the Member towards identifying operational deficiencies and to implement corrective measures to help to avoid such causes in the future.
+Lessons learned from these analyses are then communicated by way of technical seminars and articles in Risk Watch to maximise the benefit of the process for all Members.

-The risk managers also monitor claims which do not involve ships entered with the Club, but could provide information for the membership, such as the investigation report published by the relevant Port State Authority following a collision in restricted channels, waterways or in the vicinity of pilot stations.
-This will often contain recommendations relevant to the Club’s membership.
+The risk managers also monitor claims which do not involve ships entered with the Club, but could provide information for the Membership.
+For example, the investigation report published by a relevant Port State Authority following a collision in restricted channels, waterways or in the vicinity of pilot stations.
+This will often contain recommendations that are relevant to the Club’s membership.

-A rolling programme of technical seminars commenced in January 2009, since when the risk managers have made regular presentations in Taiwan, India and the Philippines.
-These countries, as major manning centres, are revisited and further seminars have been held in People’s Republic of China, Indonesia and Northern Europe.
+We launched a rolling programme of technical seminars in January 2009.
+Our risk managers have since made regular presentations in Taiwan, India and the Philippines.
+As major manning centres, we regularly revisit these countries and we have held further seminars in the People’s Republic of China, Indonesia and Northern Europe.
 The Managers aim to schedule seminars in those parts of the world from which Members source their crew.
-Risk assessment, communication and leadership are themes running through the presentations which strive to improve the standard of crew competence.
+Risk assessment, communication and leadership are themes running through the presentations, which strive to improve the standard of crew competence.
 Topics covered have included anchoring and grounding, lifeboat accidents, entry into enclosed spaces, oily water separator and oil record books, ECDIS and bridge resource management.
-Additionally, risk managers continue to participate in members’ own in-house officer seminars.
-The current schedule of Technical seminars is in the club diary.
+Additionally, risk managers continue to participate in Members’ own in-house officer seminars.
+The current schedule of Technical seminars can be found in the club diary.

-The Managers produce regular newsletters and bulletins for members seeking to raise awareness of safety issues; specific items often having come to the notice of Managers through the experience of members themselves.
-The quarterly publication Risk Watch together with its Claims and Legal supplement remains the primary vehicle for disseminating technical information to the membership and those serving on board ships entered in the Club.
-In addition, in November 2011 the Managers began the quarterly publication of Health Watch, aimed directly at alerting members’ crew to topical health issues.
+The Managers produce regular newsletters and bulletins for Members that seek to raise awareness of safety issues; specific items often having come to the notice of Managers through the experience of Members themselves.
+The quarterly publication Risk Watch, together with its Claims and Legal supplement, remains the primary vehicle for disseminating technical information to the Membership and those serving on board ships entered in the Club.
+In addition, in November 2011, the Managers began the quarterly publication of Health Watch, aimed directly at alerting Members’ crew to topical health issues.